 Now that a sample time is chosen, it is possible to proceed with the voltage calibration measurements.
-Note, that measurements are expected to be less accurate, the more components are contained in their respective measurement circuit.
-Because small errors will accumulate and in e.g. the case of 48V's be amplified by a factor of 8.
+Note, that measurements can be less accurate, the more components are contained in their respective measurement circuit.
+The reason for that is, that small errors can accumulate and in e.g. the case of 48V's be amplified by a factor of 8.